Facebook Graph Search

-Facebook Graph Search was a semantic search engine that was introduced by Facebook in March 2013.
+Facebook Graph Search was a semantic search engine that Facebook introduced in March 2013.
 It was designed to give answers to user natural language queries rather than a list of links.
 The name refers to the social graph nature of Facebook, which maps the relationships among users.
 The Graph Search feature combined the big data acquired from its over one billion users and external data into a search engine providing user-specific search results.
 In a presentation headed by Facebook CEO Mark Zuckerberg, it was announced that the Graph Search algorithm finds information from within a user's network of friends.
-Additional results were provided by Microsoft's Bing search engine.
+Microsoft's Bing search engine provided additional results.
 In July it was made available to all users using the U.S. English version of Facebook.
 After being made less publicly visible starting December 2014, the original Graph Search was almost entirely deprecated in June 2019.

 History

 Initial development

 The feature was developed under former Google employees Lars Rasmussen and Tom Stocky.

-The Graph Search Features was launched in Beta January 2013 as a limited preview for some English users in the United States.
+The Graph Search Features was launched in Beta in January 2013 as a limited preview for some English users in the United States.
 Company reports indicate that the service launched to between tens and hundreds of thousands of users.

 The feature has been released only to limited users, with a slow expansion planned.
 Facebook announced plans for a future mobile interface and the inclusion of Instagram photos.

 In late September 2013, Facebook announced that it would begin rolling out search for posts and comments as part of Graph Search.
 The rollout began in October 2013, but many people who had Graph Search were not given immediate access to this feature.
 A post on the Facebook Engineering blog explained that the huge amount of post and comment data, coming to a total of 700 TB, meant that developing Graph Search for posts was substantially more challenging than the original Graph Search.